owid/owid-datasets/datasets/Rhino populations (AfRSG & other sources, 2022)/README.md

 Thapa, K., Nepal, S., Thapa, G., Bhatta, S. R., & Wikramanayake, E. (2013).
 Past, present and future conservation of the greater one-horned rhinoceros Rhinoceros unicornis in Nepal.
 Oryx, 47(3), 345-351.

-2020 estimated from the State of the Rhino report (from the International Rhino Foundation): https://rhinos.org/about-rhinos/state-of-the-rhino/
+2020 and 2021 estimates from the State of the Rhino report (from the International Rhino Foundation): https://rhinos.org/about-rhinos/state-of-the-rhino/ (2020) and https://rhinos.org/wp-content/uploads/2022/09/IRF-State-of-the-Rhino-2022.pdf (2021).